-Although the cocoa sector growing significantly, there are various important risks on the cocoa supply side that can limit the potential expansion of the industry.
-Price volatility, income disparity across the value chain remains a persistent challenge in the sector.
-These challenges can be addressed by coordinated efforts between industry participants, including governments, standard setting bodies, development organizations and private companies to ensure the benefits from the continued growth in cocoa demand is equitably shared across the value chain.
+- Although the cocoa sector is growing significantly, various vital risks on the cocoa supply side can limit the potential expansion of the industry.
+Price volatility and income disparity across the value chain remain a persistent challenge in the sector.
+These challenges can be addressed by coordinated efforts between industry participants, including governments, standard-setting bodies, development organizations, and private companies, to ensure that the continued growth in cocoa demand is equitably shared across the value chain.

 Sustainable Sourcing to Improve Economies for Stakeholders

 Cocoa bean production faces many social and environmental sustainability risks.
 These include forced and child labor, unfavorable labor conditions, conflict over land rights, and the growing of cocoa in protected forests, which must be addressed.
 Also, the complexity of human rights and environmental issues, including poverty, child labor, forest destruction, and soil contamination, have been identified among cocoa farmers, who are primarily smallholders.
 Therefore, industry participants shifted their focus towards responsible or sustainable cocoa sourcing policy to undertake activities to support cacao farmers.